kadensun726/kadensun726/README.md

 ## Hi there!
-My name is Kaden Sun and I am a freshman studying mechanical engineering at the University of San Diego.
+My name is Kaden Sun.

 <!--
 **kadensun726/kadensun726** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub pro